astronomer/docs/software/export-task-logs.md

 ## Forward Deployment task logs to Elasticsearch

 Add your Astronomer Deployment task logs to an existing Elasticsearch instance to centralize log management and analysis.
-Centralized log management allows you to quickly identify and troubleshoot issues and speeds issue resolution.
+Centralized log management allows you to quickly identify and troubleshoot issues and resolve issues quickly.

 ### Create an Elastic Deployment and endpoint